Table of Contents

 This error handling process ensures consistency across a Mendix app.

-The following features in the Mendix Modelers make logic reuse easy:
+The following features in Mendix Studio Pro make logic reuse easy:

 - Existing microflows and rules can be called from any other microflow or page context in the Mendix app project.
 Mendix has refactoring tooling built in that makes it easy to extract logic from an existing microflow into a new microflow containing a well-defined interface of input parameters and a return type.
 The logic is then fully reusable from any other context.